Read Part 1 – Finding Nellie: Beginning With the End

 On the other hand, I know of no other “Dan Delaney” than the groom in this marriage.

-So, of course this made me wonder if was was legal at the time for one to witness one’s own marriage.
+So, of course, this made me wonder if it was legal at the time for one to witness one’s own marriage.
 According to the Compiled Statues, 1885, for Nebraska:6

 In the solemnization of marriage no particular form is required, except that the parties must solemnly declare, in the presence of the magistrate or minister and the attending witnesses, that they take each other as husband and wife; and in any case there must be at least two witnesses, besides the minister or magistrate, present at the ceremony.
 When solemnized by a religious society it is according to the rites and customs of such society.